There is an undersupply of criticism

 We often think freedom of speech is a natural state, particularly for us argumentative Indians.
 But genuine freedom of speech is actually a difficult state to achieve, since relatively small threats and abuse of power are enough to stifle criticism.
 We need to, hence, go out of our way to strengthen the position and personal incentives of critics.

 Conversely, when a country steps out from dictatorship and tries to become a democracy, this is truly hard.
 It has taken many decades for India to build up to the existing half-decent quality of public discussion.
 This soft infrastructure, of the checks and balances of liberal democracy, is hard to achieve.
+It can easily be choked off if more power is amassed by the State apparatus and enlightenment values lack deep roots.

-Goverment versus individual: Singapore versus India
+Goverment versus individual, Singapore versus India: Examples

 A few years ago, the Singapore government got unhappy about some remarks by a Morgan Stanley analyst named Andy Xie.
 They forced the firm to sack him.
 The offending text -- from a personal email that he wrote -- was: